LJGarvie/playbook/README.md

 Tickets received from unregistered users are put into the Suspended Tickets view with a reason of "permission denied".
 We receive a digest email on the systems email to let us know what is in the suspended queue.

 If we see a suspended ticket that looks legitimate, we create a ticket for the project owner and ask if the user should be added.
 If they can be added, we create them in Clients and Projects as a contact on the appropriate project, and then recover the ticket from the suspended list.
-If the new user should't be added, we delete the ticket and ask the project owner to resubmit it if required.
+If the new user shouldn't be added, we delete the ticket and ask the project owner to resubmit it if required.

 If we receive a suspended ticket from someone who is not a contact but is adding useful information, add the information to the relevant ticket as an internal note and then delete the suspended ticket.
 We make sure the internal note mentions who the information came from.